C++ Core Guidelines: Non-Rules and Myths

 2. The "table" approach, which uses compiler-generated static tables

-Roughly said, the "code" approach has the downside that even when no exceptions are thrown, the bookkeeping of the exception handling stack must be performed and, therefore, code unrelated to error handling slows down.
-This downside does not hold for the "table" approach, because it introduces not stack or runtime costs when no exception is thrown.
-In contrast, the "table" approach seems more complicated to implement, and the static table can get quite big.
+Roughly said, the “code” approach has the downside that even when no exceptions are thrown, the bookkeeping of the exception handling stack must be performed, and, therefore, code unrelated to error handling slows down.
+This downside does not hold for the “table” approach because it introduces no stack or runtime costs when no exception is thrown.
+In contrast, the “table” approach seems more complicated, and the static table can get quite big.

 2. I have nothing to add to point 2.
 Exceptions can not be blamed for a missing resource management strategy.

-3. If you have hard-realtime guarantees to fulfil so that a too late answer is a wrong answer, an exception implementation based on the "table" approach will not - as we saw - affect the run-time of the program in the good case.
-Honestly, even if you have a hard-realtime system, this hard-realtime restriction typically only hold for a small part of your system.
+3. If you have hard-realtime guarantees to fulfill so that a too-late answer is a wrong answer, an exception implementation based on the “table” approach will not – as we saw – affect the program’s run-time in the excellent case.
+Honestly, even if you have a hard-realtime system, this hard-realtime restriction typically only holds for a small part of your system.

 Instead of arguing against the non-rules, here are the reasons for using exceptions: